Isle of Wight Rescue Team Battles Brutal Conditions in Two Dramatic Incidents

-Long hours and tough conditions marked this week’s dramatic rescue effort off the Isle of Wight.
+Long hours and harsh weather tested rescue crews off the Isle of Wight this week.

-On Monday, 10th November, the Needles Coastguard Rescue Team was scrambled after the Needles Coastwatch spotted a sailing vessel stranded off Scratchels Bay.
+On Monday 10th November, the Needles Coastguard Rescue Team was scrambled after Needles Coastwatch spotted a stranded sailing vessel off Scratchels Bay.

-The scene was tricky.
-Scratchels Bay is only reachable by boat or rope, both impossible under the savage weather.
-The team headed to Tennyson’s Rocket Site to get a better view.
+The rescue was no walk in the park.
+Scratchels Bay is accessible only by boat or rope—both impossible in savage weather.
+The team moved to Tennyson’s Rocket Site for a better vantage point.

-They found a small sailing boat wrecked, with lifejackets and debris washed ashore.
-Fearing people could be trapped at the cliff base, the team called in air support.
+They discovered a small sailing boat wrecked onshore, surrounded by lifejackets and debris.
+Fearing someone might be trapped at the cliff base, they called in the big guns: the Daedalus-based Rescue 375 helicopter.

 Thankfully, no people were found.
-Investigation revealed the boat had broken loose from French moorings and drifted across, breaking apart on UK shores.
-The rescue team stood down after dark.
+Investigations revealed the boat had broken free from French moorings, drifting across the Channel and smashing apart on UK shores.
+The rescue teams stood down after dark, exhausted but relieved.

-False Alarm for Fossil Hunters Cut Off by Tide
+False Alarm: Fossil Hunters Cut Off by Tide

-The very next evening, Tuesday 11th November, the team rushed out again.
-Reports came in of torchlight near the cliff base and fears of people cut off by the rising tide.
+The very next evening, Tuesday 11th November, the Coastguard was back in action.
+Reports came in of torchlight near the cliff base and fears of people trapped by the rising tide.

-Always check tide times!
-Many accidents happen in fading light or rough weather.
+Always check tide times before heading near the coast!
+Many accidents happen in fading light or rough weather, putting lives at risk.

-If you spot anyone in trouble along the coast, call 999 immediately and ask for the Coastguard.
+If you spot anyone in trouble, call 999 immediately and ask for the Coastguard.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.